No-Stream/photo-quality-analysis/readme.md

 # Photo Quality Analysis

-Please see the ipynb for details; I've copy-pasted the results below:
+Please see the .ipynb for details; I've copy-pasted the results below:

 I set out to take a silly, empirical take on a subjective and unanswerable question - what makes a photo good?